 Kids Being Kids

-Because the toddler is too young to realize the proper use of items, they may toss them due to a lack of understanding.
+Because your toddler is too young to realize the proper use of items, they may toss them due to a lack of understanding.

-They may also do so as a result of seeing someone else do the action.
+They may also do so due to seeing someone else do the action.
 For example, suppose they saw an older kid throw a frisbee, and then when the baby is presented with any round item, they promptly toss it out of the window.

 Is Throwing Toys a Problem?